Loading...

 Beautiful and peaceful walks in the middle of a busy city.
 Returned to watch the sun setting over the cathedral in Santiago

-7 years ago A. M.said the following about this gem:
+8 years ago A. M.wrote only this about this place:

 Huge park on a hill with great views of the city center and an 18th century cemetery.
 About a couple of miles uphill hike from the Cathedral to get there but it's worth every step.